wuz/nix-darwin-browsers/README.md

-# `firefox-nix-darwin`
+# `floorp-nix-darwin`

-`firefox-nix-darwin` is simple home-manager module/overlay for Firefox browser with [policy][firefox-policies] support.
+`floorp-nix-darwin` is simple home-manager module/overlay for Floorp browser with [policy][floorp-policies] support.

 ## How to use it

 Minimal configuration example using flakes, nix-darwin and home-manager.
-For more information about [Firefox policies official support page from Mozilla][firefox-policies] and [home-manager options for Firefox][home-manager-firefox].
+For more information about [Floorp policies official support page from Mozilla][floorp-policies] and [home-manager options for Floorp][home-manager-floorp].

 ```nix
 {